openfun/cunningham/packages/tokens/README.md

 In this configuration file you can overwrite all the default values of the design system.
 You can find the default values [here](./src/bin/cunningham.dist.js).

+### Build

 Now add this script to your `package.json`

 ```
 {
     "scripts": {
         ...
-        "build-theme": "cunningham"
+        "build-theme": "cunningham -g css"
     }
 }
 ```

-The cunningham CLI's main purpose is to build a ad-hoc CSS file that contains all your customized design tokens, by taking into account your local configuration ( defined in the file that you previously created : `cunningham.cjs`, it is worth mentioning that this file is optional, hence it will generate a file containing the default values of the design system )
+The cunningham CLI's main purpose is to build a ad-hoc CSS,JS,TS files that contain all your customized design tokens, by taking into account your local configuration ( defined in the file that you previously created : `cunningham.cjs`, it is worth mentioning that this file is optional, hence it will generate a file containing the default values of the design system )